Azure/fleet/docs/troubleshooting/README.md

 Upon inspecting `ClusterResourceSnapshot` spec, we observe that the `selectedResources` section now has the namespace `test-ns`.

-Let's check the `ClusterResourceBinding` for `kind-cluster-1` to see if it got updated after the namespace `test-ns` was created, please check this [section](#how-to-find-the-latest-clusterresourcebinding-resource) for more details,
+Let's check the `ClusterResourceBinding` for `kind-cluster-1` to see if it got updated after the namespace `test-ns` was created.
+Please check this [section](#how-to-find-the-latest-clusterresourcebinding-resource) to learn how to get the latest `ClusterResourceBinding`.

 #### ClusterResourceBinding for kind-cluster-1:
 ```